ANDR01D writes PC game reviews and shares his views on the video game industry.

 Duke Plus is a mod, or game enhancer and customizer, for the EDUKE32 port of Duke Nukem 3D.

-It creates an in-game menu which the player can access and set certain options to make the game more challenging to play.
+It creates an in-game menu that the player can access and set certain options to make the game more challenging to play.
 This includes new weapons, new functions and alternate fire modes for existing weapons, weapon replacements, more intelligent enemies, new sounds and visual effects such as weather, and many other options as well as fixes for the game.
 These all work to considerably change or update the gameplay of Duke Nukem 3D to make it feel more modern and keep up with newer games.

 The controls were quite awkward, just like any game that requires you to play with just the keyboard.
 Too often, Duke’s screams of terror would fill the room as he plunged to his death…again, all because he wasn’t facing the right way when he jumped.